infastracture/infastracture/README.md

 infastracture is an Open Source Software Distribution that aims to be Free For Everyone (FFE).

 Our projects:
-Atmos -- A hyprland linux distribution\n
+Atmos -- A hyprland linux distribution

-cmShell -- Minimal shell for ricers\n
+cmShell -- Minimal shell for ricers

-proboot -- Rust bootloader that ports full UEFI to Probooks.\n inSeaBIOS -- Special version of SeaBIOS\n
+proboot -- Rust bootloader that ports full UEFI to Probooks.

+inSeaBIOS -- Special version of SeaBIOS